MicrosoftDocs/MIMDocs/MIMDocs/install-mim-sync.md

     1. A warning concerning the MIM Sync service account may appear – select **OK**.

-    2. MIM Sync Service will install.
+    2. MIM Sync Service installs.

     3. A notice on creating a backup for the encryption key appears – select **OK**, then select a folder to store the encryption key backup.